• Netizen: Monday Security Brief (12/30/2024)

 Phish Tale of the Week

 Often times phishing campaigns, created by malicious actors, target users by utilizing social engineering.
-For example, in this email, the actors are appearing as a university professor: Professor Johan H Enslin.
-The message tells us that they are seeking a research assistant to support our project, and that no previous experience is required.
-It seems both urgent and genuine, so why shouldn’t we send them our information?
+For example, in this email, the actors are appearing as an unnamed investment company.
+They’re sending us a text message, telling us that our account has been “released”, and that it’s imperative that we click the link below.
+It seems both urgent and genuine, so why shouldn’t we?
 Luckily, there’s plenty of reasons that point to this being a scam.

 Here’s how we can tell not to fall for this phish: